Great Maintenance Planning & Scheduling

 Planning of a job should be done before scheduling a job.

-A common initiative after a proper maintenance assessment is improving maintenance planning and scheduling.
+A common initiative after a proper maintenance assessment is to improve these two processes.

-Classroom training is usually effective to increase planning and scheduling awareness, however, in order to achieve sustainable improvement, training has to be followed by implementation after the training.
+Classroom training is usually effective to increase awareness of good practices, however, in order to achieve sustainable improvement, training must be followed by implementation.

 Otherwise, very mediocre results will be achieved.